-Lunch and snacks will be made available to all students.
+Breakfast, lunch, and snacks will be made available to all students.
 Our lunches will be predominantly vegetarian, in order to keep costs low and to lower our carbon footprint.
-We employ a chef who plans and cooks our food from scratch each day; he aims to cultivate curiosity and open-mindedness in the eating habits of our learners by using ingredients from many different cuisines and traditions.
+We employ a chef who cooks our food from scratch each day; he aims to cultivate curiosity and open-mindedness in the eating habits of our learners by using ingredients from many different cuisines and traditions.

 As a community, we are committed to using locally sourced, organic, and seasonal produce whenever feasible.
-Much of our produce comes to us through partnerships with local farms, such as Moon on the Meadow, Mellowfield, or Pendleton's.
-Due to the seasonal availability of ingredients, and the need to keep food waste and costs down, we will not be able to provide pre-planned menus in advance.
+Some of our produce comes to us through partnerships with local farms, such as Moon on the Meadow, Mellowfield, or Pendleton's.
+Due to the seasonal availability of ingredients, and the need to keep food waste and costs down, menu items will sometimes change.